AdobeDocs/experience-manager-65.en/help/forms/using/form-submission-receipt-via-email.md

 seo-title: Sending a form submission acknowledgement via email
 description: AEM Forms allows you to configure the email submit action that sends an acknowledgement to a user on submitting the form.
 seo-description: AEM Forms allows you to configure the email submit action that sends an acknowledgement to a user on submitting the form.
-uuid: 77b3c836-6011-48bd-831c-ebc214218efb
+uuid: c80b1ef4-8fe3-48e0-8fc6-3032dc022a38
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: publish
-discoiquuid: 7ffe6317-174b-4d80-9ac6-9bfb5eed7e29
+discoiquuid: 574de3d5-69ba-4e2f-a8ab-c59f357e4386
+docset: aem65

 ---

-# Sending a form submission acknowledgement via email {#sending-a-form-submission-acknowledgement-via-email}
+# Sending a form submission acknowledgement via email{#sending-a-form-submission-acknowledgement-via-email}

 ## Adaptive form data submission {#adaptive-form-data-submission}

-Adaptive forms provides several out-of-the-box [submit actions](/help/forms/using/configuring-submit-actions.md) workflows for submitting the form data to different endpoints.
+Adaptive forms provides several out-of-the-box [submit actions](../../forms/using/configuring-submit-actions.md) workflows for submitting the form data to different endpoints.

 For example, the **Email action **submit action sends an email on successful submission of an adaptive form.
 It can also be configured to send the form data and the PDF in the email.